rubyonjets/jets-docs/_docs/routing/services/lambda/cloudfront/distribution.md

 Note `region: "us-east-1"` is required since CloudFront operates out of us-east-1.
 The ACM cert must be in us-east-1.

-The `domain = "domain.com"` results in a conventional `demo-dev.domain.com` Cloudfrot cname or alias.

-You can disable the convention with `config.lambda.url.cloudfront.enable_conventions = false`.

 ## Aliases

 You can add more aliases with the `aliases` option.